bsu-cs222-fall20-dll/First-Isaac-Andrew/README.md

 - Fixed the userinput to allow multiple words in the title without error(program use to fail if the user added any spaces to the input, it now handles them)
-- Fixed the api request link to allow for redirects -added ability to handle missing/nonexistant pages
+- Fixed the api request link to allow for redirects -added ability to handle missing/nonexistant pages -Java FX wouldnt work so we used JFrame to create the java -made a Jframe to enter in the search

 Problems and Issues: